martingardner/react-hooks-macabre-woods/macabre-forest/README.md

 - should not be able to go above max number of workers, and need to apply all workers before the activate button will function

 ## Todo List
-- research how to do tests on react hooks
+- research how to do tests on react hooks (Running into all kinds of issues getting this to work);
+- remove error, it actually serves no purpose as I control all legal numbers already
+- bug in Current Number of Placed Workers, it's not adding them correctly, check out HelperFunctions

 ## Install
 - npm install